AlSch092/PE-Injection/README.md

 4. Calculate the offset to our image's `main` routine by subtracting the address of `main` from the payload's image base
 5. Use the `main` offset (added with step 1's address) with `CreateRemoteThread` to make a new thread in our target process and begin program flow

 WinAPI and functions loaded from libraries should be calculated at runtime using function pointers in our payload code.
 This is because addresses will likely change between processes for most libraries: MSVCR120.dll might be loaded at different addresses in different processes.
+In this example we're injecting a process into the 'x64dbg.exe' process, which can be seen in the second screencap below.

 ![Screenshot](example.png)
 ![Screenshot](example2.png)